haallen/CarND-Vehicle-Detection-P5/final_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 First and foremost, my approach is too computationally expensive.
 I looked into HOG subsampling and couldn't get it working, but think I know how.
+Want to try to get that to work.

-I clearly have problems detecting the white car.
-This appears to be more of an issue with my classifier than with my sliding window search.
-I plan to revisit this and look at my features and parameters to see if I can fine-tune detection for the white car.
+I also want to look into drawing a box around the whole car and not just part of it.
+This will require better a optimization of my classifier (perhaps adding more training data?) and better selection of search windows.
+The parameters that I am using for thresholding of the windows and heatmaps could also stand to be more finely tuned.